Murder of Sharon Lee Gallegos: Early life

-Gallegos lived in Alamogordo with her mother, Guadelupe Gallegos, along with her two older siblings, grandmother, and six other relatives, including four other children aged between five and fifteen.
+Gallegos lived in Alamogordo with her mother, Guadelupe Gallegos, along with her two older siblings, Ramona and John, her grandmother, and six other relatives, including four other children aged between five and fifteen.
 Her biological father, a soldier, had left the family when Gallegos was a baby, and the child had no contact with him.

 Her family was not wealthy, and Gallegos's mother supported the family by working as a maid at a local motel.
 Despite general financial limitations, the Gallegos family was close-knit.
 Sharon herself has been described as a "feisty" and "happy-go-lucky" child who enjoyed performing simple errands for her mother and playing close to the family home with her siblings and other neighborhood children.
 Due to her fair complexion by comparison to her siblings, the child was affectionately known to relatives as "La Güera."

 Prior stalking concerns

 Authorities believe the couple who kidnapped Gallegos had been actively stalking the child for days, if not weeks, before her actual kidnapping.
 On Sunday, July 17, a couple were observed in a distinctive dark-green sedan car with two children (one a freckle-faced male; one a "small" female) after Gallegos and her mother had attended a church service.
 Following the church service, the female abductor had asked several attendees probing questions pertaining to Sharon and her mother, Guadelupe.

 Gallegos's mother later stated that her daughter's behavior had markedly changed in the days immediately prior to her disappearance: the child became markedly nervous and wary, and suddenly ceased wishing to retrieve groceries for the family from a local grocery store (an errand she particularly enjoyed).
 She also became visibly upset whenever she observed this same distinctive dark-green car near her home or places she visited, asking relatives to pick her up and carry her past the vehicle.

 Shortly thereafter, on or about July 19, this female abductor is known to have knocked on a neighbor's door, inquiring as to Gallegos's mother, her actual address, and her children—specifically whether she had a little girl.
 Other questions asked included whether Gallegos's mother had numerous children and her current financial situation.
 This woman then claimed to this neighbor her reason for inquiring as to Gallegos's mother's current social and financial situation was that she intended to offer Gallegos's mother a job.

 At the time of her disappearance, Gallegos was two months shy of her fifth birthday.
-She was approximately 3 ft 6 in (42 in) in height and had light brown hair.
+She was approximately 3 ft 6 in (42 in) in height and had light brown hair and brown eyes.
 She was last seen wearing pink shorts and white shoes.